IkoMosiEntertainmentHub/Nuvio-Logo-Collection/README.md

 ## 🧑‍💻 Maintenance

-I maintain this collection personally and may update its contents and organization over time.
+I maintain this collection personally and update its contents and organization over time.

-Assets may be added, removed, replaced, reorganized, or updated as better sources or information become available.
+Assets and collections may be:

+- Added
+- Removed
+- Reorganized
+- Renamed
+- Replaced
+- Updated
+- Re-attributed

-The collection is intended to remain a **personal, unofficial, organized resource**.
+The collection is intended to remain an **independent, personal, and unofficial visual asset resource**.

 ---

 ## 📚 Summary

-> **This is a personal and unofficial collection of third-party visual assets gathered from different sources and places.**
+> **Visual Assets Library is an independent collection of third-party visual assets gathered from different sources and organized for use across compatible media catalogue and collection projects.**

 I do not claim ownership of the third-party materials.

-**Credit and ownership belong to the respective creators and rightful owners.**
+**Credit and ownership remain with the respective creators and rightful owners.**

-I am simply collecting and organizing the materials for reference and use within my own project.
+The library is not affiliated with Nuvio, Xperience, or any other platform referenced in the repository.

+The assets are organized to make them easier to find and reference for projects that support visual collection artwork and related formats.

-I do not grant rights to third-party materials that I do not own, and anyone wishing to reuse an asset is responsible for obtaining any permissions required by its respective owner.
+I do not grant rights to third-party materials that I do not own.

+Anyone wishing to reuse an individual asset is responsible for determining the applicable rights and obtaining any permissions required by its respective owner.

-If you are a rights holder and have a concern regarding material included in this repository, **please contact me and I will review it.**
+If you are a rights holder and have a concern regarding material included in this repository, please contact me and I will review it.

 ---